leighpoulier/cinco-dados/README.md

 Cinco Dados is going to be my take on this game and is dedicated to my partner, who is Mexican, and with whom i play it often in real life.
 It is aimed at people who would like to take a few minutes of leasure time, and can be played either alone or with friends.
 The game involves rolling five dados up to 3 times to achieve certain combinations, such as matching or sequentially numbered dados, and strategically inserting those rolls into the available slots on the score card to maximise your score.

 The application is intended to fulfil social and entertainment needs for anyone who enjoys casual games, whether solo or with friends.
 A single player game provides around 10-15 minutes of fun, and a proportinally longer amount of time for more players as play is passed between players after every turn.
-The application is intended as a direct substitue for five real dados and a paper score card.
+The application is intended as a direct substitute for five real dados and a paper score card.
 It can be used by anyone who may not have access to five real dados, or have a convenient space to roll five dados easily.
 It is much easier to play Cinco Dados on a computer when you don't have access to dados or a flat surface, such as while travelling.

 A visual representation of the dados on screen simulates real dados on a table top.
 A tabular depiction of the score card similar in appearance to a paper score card increases realism and user engagement.
 The score card provides automatic score calculation based on the rolled dados values, and keeps a running total of these scores for each player, and declares a winner at the end of the game.
 How convenient!